johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/dynamic/dynamic_analysis_testing.md

 The presence of automated tests does however not offer any guarantee about its quality.
 Do the tests cover the whole system or are some parts left untested?
-Which parts are covered to which extend?
+Which parts are covered to which extent?
 Hence, measuring test coverage is a useful, even necessary, way to assess the quality and usefulness of a test suite in the context of reengineering.

 Materials & Tools Used for this Session